bitrise-steplib/bitrise-step-save-cache/README.md

 Unlike this Step, the **Restore cache** Step can define multiple keys as fallbacks when there is no match for the first cache key.
 See the docs of the **Restore cache** Step for more details.

+#### Skip saving the cache

+The Step can decide to skip saving a new cache entry to avoid unnecessary work.
+This happens when there is a previously restored cache in the same workflow and the new cache would have the same contents as the one restored.
+Make sure to use unique cache keys with a checksum, and enable the **Unique cache key** input for the most optimal execution.

 #### Related steps

 [Restore cache](https://github.com/bitrise-steplib/bitrise-step-restore-cache/)